jacklinke/cfps/current_topics/home_on_the_range.md

 # Home on the range with Django - getting comfortable with ranges and range fields

 ## Abstract / Elevator Pitch (300 characters)

-Building complex queries with individual `start` and `end` fields is inconvenient, inefficient, and not very effective, but working with ranges is a topic that is often glossed over.
-We will work through an example project that demonstrates the wide variety of using and querying with ranges.
+Building complex range-based queries with individual `start` and `end` fields is inconvenient, inefficient, and does not make use of the expressiveness available in Postgres' range fields - but working with ranges is a topic that is often glossed over.

+We will work through examples in a project demonstrating the way to use and query with ranges.
+The audience will receive link to the example code and a cheatsheet for working with ranges.

 ## Audience Level

-Intermediate - Participants should already be familiar with building projects in django.
+Intermediate to advanced - Participants should already be familiar with building projects in django.

 ## Objectives

 Audience members will learn why ranges are more useful than distinct start and end values, will become familiar with range-based terminology, will have the opportunity to see a number of approaches to using and querying with ranges, and will have resources for further reading and learning.
-These resources will include a link to a GitHub repository containing all of the examples from the tutorial.
+These resources will include a link to a GitHub repository containing the examples from the talk, additional examples, and a cheatsheet for working with ranges.

 ## Outline

-The naive approach to ranges (5 min)
+The naive approach to ranges (2 min)

 - Using separate start and stop model fields
 - Querying with start and stop values
-- It quickly gets complicated
+- Quickly gets complicated

-Range visualization for concrete understanding (10 min)
+Range visualization for concrete understanding (3 min)

 - Terminology
     - Inclusive vs Exclusive